llami-team/wake-me/README.md

 _Read this in other languages: [한국어](README.ko.md), [日本語](README.ja.md)_

+## Online Demo

+Try out WakeSnap in your browser: [Online Demo](https://stackblitz.com/edit/wake-me)

+⚠️ **Audio Setup Recommendation**:

+- For best results, please use external speakers and microphone
+- The detection may not work properly with earphones/earbuds

 ## Use Cases

 - 🎙️ **Voice Recognition AI Systems**: As a wake word alternative to activate AI using claps or snaps